jjvanzon/JJ.Canonical/CONTRIBUTING.md

 ### Legacy Deployments

-Around `2018`, about 15 projects were released from `legacy` to `NuGet`.
+Around `2018`, about `15` projects were released from `legacy` to `NuGet`.
 These were `.NET 4.6.1` libraries, compatible with the now-retired `Mono` compiler.

 New deployments use `.NET 9` as a backbone, and also target `.NET Standard` for compatibility.
 Fixed-up `legacy` versions are released to `NuGet.org`, step by step.

 ### Legacy Versioning

-Code released for `.NET 9`, but pulled from the `legacy` history, would use version numbers, starting with `0`, e.g. `0.250.1053`, signaling that this code predates the `2018` releases, is the "prequal" so to say, of the versions around the range of `1.5.1392`.
+Code released for `.NET 9`, but pulled from the `legacy` history, would use version numbers, starting with `0`, e.g. `0.250.1053`, signaling that this code predates the `2018` releases, is the "prequal" so to say, of the versions around the range of `1.5.x`.

-The `.Core`-suffixed projects contain either new code developed independently of the `legacy` branch, or code copied from the **latest** version of the `legacy` branch.
+The `.Core`-suffixed projects are released with versions in the range of `1.8.x`, signaling the continuation of the `legacy` ones versioned e.g. `1.5.x`.

 ### Namespaces